American Girl (video game series)

 American Girl is a series of video games developed by various studios and distributed by American Girl.

 Games in the American Girl series are based upon characters and stories set within the toy line's fictional universe, from historical-era characters like Kit Kittredge, to contemporary ones such as those from the Girl of the Year line or WellieWishers.
 Common gameplay elements within the series center upon educational activities, mostly focusing around American history and culture, though other aspects such as adventure, puzzle or even action elements are occasionally interspersed in some of the games.

+In 2023 American Girl collaborated with the Roblox development group Melonverse for an in-game experience based on the franchise.